Niklas-palaeo/LIBS_System-2023/README.md

 This compendium contains the code and data to reproduce some of the figures and statistical data discussed in the article:

 Hausmann, N., Theodoraki, D., Pinon, V., Siozos, P., Lemonis,A. and D. Anglos.
-(2023) [_Applying Laser Induced Breakdown Spectroscopy (LIBS) and elemental imaging on marine shells for archaeological and environmental research_] _Scientific Reports.
+(2023) [_Applying Laser Induced Breakdown Spectroscopy (LIBS) and elemental imaging on marine shells for archaeological and environmental research_] _Scientific Reports_.

 The data itself is citeable using this [![ DOI](https://zenodo.org/badge/248758954.svg)](https://zenodo.org/badge/latestdoi/248758954)